extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/set_intf_admin_state.rst

 set_intf_admin_state
 ~~~~~~~~~~~~~~~~~~~~

-**Description**: Enable or disable a single physical port, port-channel, loopback or VE interface on a device.
-Optionally set the interface description, For MLX port-channel admin state changes means it changes member port's admin state
+**Description**: This enable or disable a single physical port, port-channel, loopback or VE interface on a device.
+Optionally, sets the interface description.
+For MLX, port-channel admin state changes means it changes member port's admin state.

 .. table::

    ================================  ======================================================================
    Parameter                         Description
    ================================  ======================================================================
-   **mgmt_ip**                       Management IP address of the target device
+   **mgmt_ip**                       The management IP address of the target device.

                                      Type: ``string``
-   *username*                        Login user name to connect to the device
+   *username*                        The login user name to connect to the device.

                                      Type: ``string``
-   *password*                        Login password to connect to the device
+   *password*                        The login password to connect to the device.

                                      Type: ``string``
-   **intf_type**                     Interface type
+   **intf_type**                     The interface type.

                                      Choose from: